 Miller's '40mm Underworld' gives viewers a new appreciation for these insects, as the camera captures their graceful movements and magnificently detailed and decorated shells.
 The video shows how beautiful Earth's creatures are when you take the time to really look at them.

-591 clicks in 143 w
+Research: 613 clicks in 252 w